 Denturist Diploma Program Description

 Students are trained within the guidelines of the Denturist’s scope of practice.
 This includes: treatment planning, design, fabrication and fitting of complete, partial, immediate and implant-supported and retained dentures.
 Curriculum topics also include the study of mouth guards, anti-snoring devices, teeth whitening and implants.
 The program consists of a challenging curriculum including academic, clinical and “hands-on” laboratory skills.
 The students will study science, dental sciences, health promotion and Denturist practice management.
-All areas of study will observe the International Baseline Competencies Profile for Denturist Education, The Denturist Association of Canada Competencies and Learning Outcomes, United Kingdom General Dental Council Preparing for Practice Learning Outcomes, and Oregon Board of Dental Technology Denture Technology Curriculum Objectives.
+All areas of study will observe the International Baseline Competencies Profile for Denturist Education, The Canadian Denturist Competencies and Learning Outcomes, United Kingdom General Dental Council Preparing for Practice Learning Outcomes, and Oregon Board of Dental Technology Denture Technology Curriculum Objectives.
 Graduates of this program must successfully complete the written and practical licensing examinations in the jurisdiction where they intend to practice to be eligible to practice as a Denturist in states or countries where the Diploma is recognized.
 In unregulated states, graduates have increased knowledge and skill in the denture technology field.

 Program Outcomes